AddyLopez/mini-microservices-app/README.md

 # mini-microservices-app

-A mini microservices app, using React, Express, and NodeJS
+A mini microservices app, using React, Express, and NodeJS.

 ## Learning Objectives

-To gain a better conceptual and practical understanding of the advantages and complexities of microservices architecture.
-To build an application with microservices for two resources--posts and comments--then adding a query service and a comment moderation service.
-To build the architecture with an informed understanding of the tradeoffs of synchronous and asynchronous communication between services.
-To implement a basic event bus from scratch, which handles the emitting and processing of different events across microservices without introducing any direct dependencies.
-To gain experience handling updates to resources via communication with the event bus.
+- To gain a better conceptual and practical understanding of the advantages and complexities of microservices architecture.
+- To build an application with microservices for two resources--posts and comments--then adding a query service and a comment moderation service.
+- To build the architecture with an informed understanding of the tradeoffs of synchronous and asynchronous communication between services.
+- To implement a basic event bus from scratch, which handles the emitting and processing of different events across microservices without introducing any direct dependencies.
+- To gain experience handling updates to resources via communication with the event bus.

+### Secondary Technologies

+Axios, Nodemon, React Hooks, Bootstrap (for rapid prototyping), Diagrams.net (for visualizing microservices architecture and communication between services), zsh (command line)

+### Course Attribution

+This learning project was instructed by Stephen Grider in his course [Microservices with NodeJS and React](https://www.udemy.com/course/microservices-with-node-js-and-react/?couponCode=CP251118BG1).